CS5500-24Fall-Group5/calc-sheet-analysis/submissions/CALC-SHEET.md

 * `userName`: Stores the logged-in username, which is initialized from `window.sessionStorage`.
 This ensures that the username is persisted across page reloads.

-* `documents`: An array of document names fetched from the server, stored and displayed to the user.
+* `documents`: An array of document names fetched from the server, stored and displayed to the user. (obtained from the server via `SpreadSheetClient`).

 ### Polling Mechanism

 * The use of `setInterval` in the useEffect hook is used to poll for available documents from the `spreadSheetClient` every 50 milliseconds.
 When documents are fetched, they are stored in the documents state.
+When the component is unmounted, clear the timer to prevent memory leaks by function of `clearInterval(interval)`.
+This way of checking whether the document is loaded every 50 milliseconds may cause performance issues.
+You can consider introducing a callback mechanism in `spreadSheetClient` or increase the delay to reduce frequent status checks.

 ```typescript
 useEffect(() => {